usrme/website/content/posts/time-commands-better-with-perf.md

 **TODO**: add output of `perf stat --repeat 5 --null az tag create ...`

 I feel like a veil has been lifted!
 For so many years I've relied on ad hoc repeated executions of the `time` command all the while being oblivious to such a great tool such as `perf`.

+Somewhere along the line I came across a [subtly different manual page](https://www.man7.org/linux/man-pages/man1/perf-stat.1.html "Different Linux man page for 'perf-stat' command") for `perf-stat`, which made me aware of an additional option called `--table` that displays the time for each run in a table format; the missing link in the ultimately pretty output:

+**TODO**: add output of `perf stat --repeat 5 --null --table az tag create ...`